humanitycodes/www/coursework/lessons/slides/jquery-ajax.md

 You know pages that save your work as you type, like on Wordpress or Google Docs?
 Or when a search engine shows you suggestions as you type?
 They're all using a technique called __Ajax__.

-It's when you want to _save_ information _to_ a server (like when saving work) or when you want to _get_ information _from_ a server, like with search suggestions - all while staying on the same page, without refreshing.
+It's for when you want to _save_ information _to_ a server (like when saving work) or when you want to _get_ information _from_ a server, like with search suggestions - all while staying on the same page, without refreshing.

 To help with this kind of work, jQuery has an `ajax` method, which makes it easy to implement features like this, often in less than a dozen lines of code!